 The Design Tool for Inventory and Monitoring (DTIM) implements a software-driven process whereby National Forests and other clients are guided through the monitoring program planning process.
 It helps clients start by determining their true monitoring objectives and questions.
 Once these monitoring questions have been established, the Design Tool presents attributes to measure that will answer those questions.
 The tool then helps them estimate the sample size and resulting inventory costs based on user-specified precision and design constraints.
 It can be adapted to different clients’ specific monitoring needs.
 NIMAC scientists previously developed a tool that helps create efficient plot designs, including the one currently used by the FIA program.

 NIMAC scientists have developed an innovative procedure for establishing a monitoring plot network.
-This method forces sample plots to be distributed evenly across a study area without violating the major assumptions of classical statistical estimation procedures.
+This method forces sample plots to be distributed evenly across a study area using a fractal called a space filling curve in order to create a spatially-balanced sample.
 It has been used to establish sample networks in various NIMAC projects.

-- Jay Solomakos, US Forest Service, Northern Research Station Systems Analyst
+- Jay Solomakos, USDA Forest Service, Northern Research Station Systems Analyst